Community Energy Projects

 We’ve partnered with Ecobulb who support communities throughout New Zealand through a range of energy-saving initiatives.
 These include energy-saving lightbulbs and in-home energy assessments to save electricity and lower customer costs.

-In the last two years, we’ve distributed almost 100,000 energy-efficient lightbulbs across Waipā through community groups and events.
+We’ve distributed almost 100,000 energy-efficient lightbulbs across Waipā through community groups and events.
 Some whānau have received up to five lightbulbs for their homes, which will last around 30 years.

 Each Ecobulb provides the same energy as a 100-watt conventional lightbulb but only uses nine watts.
 The estimated annual power saving for individual households is up to $112 a year.